 Helen Lovack, HR Director at Distinction Doors, tells her story so far:

 “I met a Skills Bank Skills Adviser at a local HR networking event.
 She told me that phase two of Skills Bank was active, encouraged me to apply and helped me with my application.

 “We successfully secured funding to train 20 members of staff in leadership and management, customer service and train the trainer.
 We had just signed up for the leadership training at the beginning of lockdown, but we facilitated virtual one-to-one training during this time.

 “Now that the restrictions have been eased, we’re looking forward to working together as a team.
 We’re also planning training for more employees at different levels of our organisation.”

-Distinction Doors is a large company in the Sheffield City Region, distributing doors across the UK.
+Distinction Doors is a large company in the South Yorkshire, distributing doors across the UK.
 They are keen to invest in their staff and found the regional support through Skills Bank to help them do this.

 For companies that need more support to understand the issues and identify needs, the Growth Hub and Skills Bank Skills Advisors are a dedicated and free service to help all companies identify how they can access the help, support and funding that’s available.
 Businesses can access growth specialists, finance advisors, innovation advisors and skills advisors, all via the Growth Hub.
 Expert skills advisors can help businesses to submit their applications and advise what other business support is available.

 Mike Long, Trainer at Mike Long Associates, one of numerous Skills Bank approved training providers, has been working with Skills Bank since 2018.
 Mike encouraged more businesses to get involved while Skills Bank is still running:

 “Employers need all the help they can get at the moment, and Skills Bank is a dynamic offer that is there to support and encourage them.
 This is a great opportunity for organisations to stand back and look at how they can fire up their development and growth by making the most of the support that’s available.”